Sudden Infant Death Syndrome

 - Keep babies under the age of six months out of direct sunlight, especially around midday

 - Cover exposed parts of our child’s skin with sunscreen, even on cloudy or overcast days.
-Use a sun protection factor (SPF) of 15 or above that is effective against both UVA and UVB.
+Use a sun protection factor (SPF) of 30 or above to protect against UVB and at least 4 star UVA protextion.
 Don’t forget to apply to their shoulders, nose ears, cheeks, and the tops of their feet.
 Re-apply often throughout the day

 - Be especially careful to protect your child’s shoulders and the back of their neck when they are playing, as these are the most common areas for sunburn